A SELECTION OF current and recent projects

-Drs.
-Jane Davidson and Thomaz Chianca are developing a systemwide theory of change and a rubric-enhanced measurement and learning system designed to provide succinct answers to leaders’ most important evaluation questions and keep their fingers on the pulse of this large-scale emergent change – from the Board through senior leadership to the programmatic teams overseeing specific projects.
-[Other key advisors include Drs.
+In 2020, Drs.
+Jane Davidson and Thomaz Chianca developed a systemwide theory of change and a rubric-enhanced measurement and learning system for Laudes.
+Its purpose was to ensure that monitoring and evaluation conducted across the entire system could provide succinct answers to leaders’ most important evaluation questions and would allow Laudes to keep its fingers on the pulse of this large-scale emergent change – from the Board through senior leadership to the programmatic teams overseeing specific projects.
+[Other key advisors on this project included Drs.
 Patricia Rogers, Katrina Bledsoe, and Andy Rowe.]

-Fashion For Good – Jane and Thomaz are also working for Laudes on an independent evaluation of this Amsterdam-based accelerator and scaling program for startups developing new technologies and business models to help the fashion industry achieve a regenerative, climate-positive way of contributing to the economy.
+Fashion For Good – In 2020, Jane and Thomaz also completed an independent evaluation of this Amsterdam-based accelerator and scaling program.
+The Fashion for Good startups are developing new technologies and business models to help the fashion industry transform its practices so that they are regenerative, climate-positive, and in service of equity.

-Save the Children – In 2019-2020, Jane and Thomaz completed a mixed method, rubric-enhanced Retrospective Impact Evaluation (RIE) of Save the Children’s first Child Sponsorship-funded community development project in Woliso, Ethiopia, 9 years after closeout.
+Save the Children – In 2019-2020, Jane and Thomaz completed a mixed method, rubric-enhanced Retrospective Impact Evaluation (RIE) of Save the Children’s first Child Sponsorship-funded community development project in Ethiopia, 9 years after closeout.
+We are currently building this out into an e-course offering that will cover a wide range of cutting-edge evaluation methodologies and approaches.

 Footprint Evaluation focuses on the ‘footprint’ that human systems make on natural systems.
 This requires attention to the nexus between human systems and natural systems.
 Jane is part of a BetterEvaluation-hosted collaboration to develop guidance for this important topic with Patricia Rogers, Andy Rowe, Dugan Fraser, and a gradually increasing circle of thought partners.